Katdelorme/Jekyll-Blog/_posts/2017-05-05-web-design-conference-may-aug.markdown

 ---
-layout: post
+layout: post-slim
 title:  "Best Conferences In 2017 For Web Design (May-August)"
 date:   2017-05-03 17:42:47 -0400
-categories: Web Design Conference
+categories: [Web Design Conference]
 keywords: web design conferences, May web design conferences, August web design conferences, web design conferences between May and August
 shortblurb: It's close to the midway point of the year, there's still a chance to attend a conference.
 twitterblurb: It's close to the midway point of the year, there's still a chance to attend a conference.